vanessap81/vanessap81/README.md

 <h2> 👋 Hi! </h2>

-- 👀 I’m front-end developer
+- 👀 I’m linguist and front-end developer from Brazil.
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT JS
+- 🌱 I’m currently learning NODE, REACT JS and FLUTTER.
 - 📫 How to reach me: vanessaponte@gmail.com

 <!---